keybase/client/shared/README.md

 yarn run rn-start
 ```

+#### Dealing with Android Studio

 Then do "Build > Make Project" and then "Run > Run 'app'".

 Sometimes Android Studio gets into a bad state, especially if you're
 doing stuff like `yarn modules` in the background.

-If 'Gradle sync'
-fails, you can retry it from Tools > Android > 'Sync Project with
+If 'Gradle sync' fails, you can retry it from Tools > Android > 'Sync
-Gradle Files'.
+Project with Gradle Files'.

+Sometimes, especially after opening Android Studio after a run of
+`yarn modules`, you'll get an "Unsupported Modules Detected" message
+for "react-native-fetch-blob", "react-native-contacts", and
+"react-native-image-picker".
+This seems to be harmless.

+Sometimes you'll also get an "An IDE Error has occured" message.
+That
+also seems to be harmless, although you may want to resync/reopen the
+project in that case.

-If that doesn't work, you can try closing (File > Close Project) and
+If nothing above works, you can try closing (File > Close Project) and
 reopening the project.
 Or even closing and reopening the app.

 ### Debugging with React Developer Tools and Immutable.js Object Formatter extensions